-In the boulevards, dead and dying trees with Dutch elm disease or oak wilt are removed under the City's Tree Disease Management program.
+In the boulevards, dead and dying trees with Emerald Ash Borer, Dutch elm disease, or oak wilt are removed under the City's Tree Disease Management program.
 Storm-damaged boulevard trees are trimmed or removed depending on the damage severity.
 Broken branches are removed to prevent damage to the street or walk when they fall.
 Stumps of removed trees are ground and the site is restored and seeded.
 No charge is made to the abutting property owner for these services.

 Bloomington has had a program to manage Dutch elm disease and oak wilt for over twenty-five years.
-In 1999, two-lined chestnut borer infested oaks were added to the program.
+In 2014, Emerald Ash Borer was added to the program.
 The City marks trees requiring removal.
 Property owners can choose to use a contractor hired by the City or handle the removal themselves.
 Every spring the contract is bid so the removal price can be given at the time of marking.